Ridvan Yilmaz to Rangers explained - personal terms agreed

 Giovanni van Bronkhorst is prepared to continue spending some of the money that the Scottish side received from the sales of Joe Aribo and Calvin Bassey.

-Welsh international Rabi Matondo and Liverpool’s Ben Davies recently arrived at Ibrox, as have the likes of Antonio Colak, Tom Lawrence and Mark Tillman.
+Welsh international Rabbi Matondo and Liverpool’s Ben Davies recently arrived at Ibrox, as have the likes of Antonio Colak, Tom Lawrence and Bayern Munich loanee Malik Tillman.

 Most Popular